 Note - The ThunderBolt uses a case ground scheme so that only two contacts are used, left and right.
 The center (ground) is left empty.

-For high volume installations it is possible to integrate the ThunderBolt at the board level without the power supply.
+It is possible to integrate The ThunderBolt at the board level without the power supply.
 The Prime power is +12V, -12V, +5v, and ground.
 Contact your Trimble sales representative for further information.

 3.6 Bullet Antenna Specifications